mmistakes/made-mistakes-jekyll/src/_posts/til/2017-01-30-static-files.md

 <img src="assets/images/gallery-1/yaz.png" alt="">
 ```

-## Build an Image Gallery with Liquid
+## Build an image gallery with Liquid

 What if you'd rather spit out a group of thumbnail[^thumbnail] images that link to a full-size version?
 Completely achievable using the above method --- if you are careful to name these files in a predictable way.